Multigrain rice: a blend of white and whole grain rices. Photo by Hannah Kaminsky | THE NIBBLE

 LIGHT BROWN RICE

 In light brown rice, almost 50% of the bran is removed, whereas with brown rice, the bran layers are left intact.
 Brown rice is a whole grain, light brown rice is not, even though it is sometimes erroneously referred to as such.
 However, you will not find the Whole Grain Council’s whole grain stamp on any light brown rice product.
-Light brown rice was created to provide a faster cooking time—20 minutes instead of the 45 minutes for regular brown rice—by polishing off the bran layers, the rice cooks more quickly.
+Light brown rice was created to provide a faster cooking time—20 minutes instead of 45 minutes for regular brown rice—by polishing off the bran layers, the rice cooks more quickly.
 Also, some people don’t like the nutty flavor of brown rice but want an alternative to white rice.
 Light brown rice also has more fiber than white rice, although less than regular brown rice.
 The serving sizes are the same.
 See brown rice.

 LONG-GRAIN RICE or INDICA RICE